cfoh/Multi-Armed-Bandit-Example/ts/README.md

 ## What's Next?<a name=next></a>

 In this chapter, we demonstrated using Thompson Sampling technique to improve decision making in MAB.
-We focused on our example of digital advertizing where the outcome follows a Bernoulli ditribution, and we used Beta distribution as our prior with $\alpha$ and $\beta$ being the hyperparameters to update.
+We focused on our example of digital advertizing where the outcome follows a Bernoulli distribution, and we used Beta distribution as our prior with $\alpha$ and $\beta$ being the hyperparameters to update.

 Your problem may be different where the outcome may follow a different distribution.
-Then you need to find an appripriate prior, identify the hyperparameters and the method to update the prior.
+Then you need to find an appropriate prior, identify the hyperparameters and the method to update the prior.
 You may check this [wikipedia article](https://en.wikipedia.org/wiki/Conjugate_prior) which provides a table of conjugate distributions showing that for a particular likelihood function, which prior should be used, what are the involved hyperparameters, and how to update the prior to produce the posterior distribution.

 There are many other MAB variants, each with its own pros and cons.
 Some commonly discussed techniques are UCB2, UCB1-Tuned, Contextual Bandits and LinUCB, etc. [Next](https://github.com/cfoh/Multi-Armed-Bandit-Example/tree/main/cmab), we shall introduce the concept of `contexts` and explain how this can further improve the learning.